killopper2233/QuestbookDE/README.md

 You need to first install Openbox via your distro's package manager (```apt, rpm, etc.```).

 Then let the script do the rest for you!
 After everything has been installed, your computer will reboot and from your Login Manager.
-Select "Questbook(QDE)" and start testing!
+Select "Questbook Desktop Environment" and start testing!